-How much does it cost to paint a room?: A Guide to Planning & Budgeting for Your Paint Project
+How much does it cost to paint a room?
+Planning for Your Paint Project 101

 Stop googling and look no further, because we’ve got the answers to all of your most crucial paint questions in one place.
 Consider this the ultimate guide to figuring out the labor and cost to paint a room—no matter your budget.
 We spoke to Tina Nokes of Five Star Painting about how to prep, what to anticipate during your next paint project, and the average interior painting cost.
 Here are the answers you need to get the job done right...the first time.